-For the purposes of these guidance notes a 'settled worker' is a person who:
+A "settled worker" is a person who:

-• is a national of the UK;

-is a national of Austria, Belgium, Bulgaria, Croatia\, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland with a right of residence in the UK;

-\NB - workers from Croatia must still be sponsored under Tier 2 or Tier 5 and have work authorisation in order to work lawfully, unless exempt.
-Employers commit an offence by employing Croatian nationals who have failed to comply with the work authorisation requirements.

-is a British overseas territories citizen, except those from Sovereign Base Areas in Cyprus.
-(Those included are Anguilla, Bermuda, British Antarctic Territory, British Virgin Islands, British Indian Ocean Islands, Cayman Islands, Falkland Islands and dependencies, Gibraltar, Montserrat, Pitcairn Islands, St. Helena and Dependencies and Turks and Caicos Islands);

-• is a Commonwealth citizen who was allowed to enter or to remain in the UK on the basis that a grandparent was born here;

-• has settled status in the UK within the meaning of the Immigration Act 1971, as amended by the Immigration and Asylum Act 1999, and the Nationality, Immigration and Asylum Act 2002.
+- is a national of the UK; - is a national of Austria, Belgium, Bulgaria, Croatia\, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland with a right of residence in the UK; - \NB workers from Croatia must still be sponsored under Tier 2 or Tier 5 and have work authorisation in order to work lawfully, unless exempt.
+Employers commit an offence by employing Croatian nationals who have failed to comply with the work authorisation requirements. - is a British overseas territories citizen, except those from Sovereign Base Areas in Cyprus.
+(Those included are Anguilla, Bermuda, British Antarctic Territory, British Virgin Islands, British Indian Ocean Islands, Cayman Islands, Falkland Islands and dependencies, Gibraltar, Montserrat, Pitcairn Islands, St. Helena and Dependencies and Turks and Caicos Islands); - is a Commonwealth citizen who was allowed to enter or to remain in the UK on the basis that a grandparent was born here; - has settled status in the UK within the meaning of the Immigration Act 1971, as amended by the Immigration and Asylum Act 1999, and the Nationality, Immigration and Asylum Act 2002.

-b) Honest, dependable and reliable?
+- 1.4 Separate guidance exists for education providers wishing to sponsor students.
+This can be found on our pages on the GOV.UK website at: www.gov.uk/government/collections/sponsorship-information-for-employers-and-educators. - 1.5 When considering your licence application, we need to establish four things. - a) Are you a genuine organisation operating lawfully in the UK?
+To prove this, you must provide certain documents.
+These are listed in Appendix A. - b) Are you honest, dependable and reliable?
 To judge this, we look at your history and background, the Key Personnel named on your application and any people involved in your day-to-day running.
-For more information, please see key personnel.

-c) Capable of carrying out your sponsor duties?
+For more information, please see key personnel. - c) Are you capable of carrying out your sponsor duties?
 We judge this by looking at your current human resources and recruitment practices to make sure that you will be able to fulfil your sponsor duties.
 We may do this by visiting you before your licence is granted.
 We may also visit you after a licence has been granted and if we have any concerns at that point we may take action against you.
-For more information on the duties of a sponsor, please see sponsor duties.
+For more information on the duties of a sponsor, please see sponsor. duties. - d) If you are applying under Tier 2 (General), can you offer genuine employment that meets the Tier 2 (General) skill level and appropriate rates of pay.